lsst-dm/dm_dev_guide/services/software.rst

 Connecting and Authenticating
 =============================

 Most LDF server nodes can be accessed after first connecting to the :doc:`lsst-login <lsst-login>` nodes.
-Once connected to an ``lsst-login`` node a user can connect to a node via its short hostname (e.g., ``lsst-devl01``) without having to enter a password (Kerberos authentication should be used by default; if your Kerberos ticket expires on the login node you may need to ``kinit`` again before proceeding to the ``lsst-devl`` node).
+Once connected to an ``lsst-login`` node a user can connect to a node via its short hostname (e.g., ``lsst-devl01``) without having to enter a password (Kerberos authentication should be used by default; if your Kerberos ticket expires on the login node you may need to ``kinit`` again before proceeding to the second node).

-For various suggestions on streamlining connections through the ``lsst-login`` nodes ("jump host" configuration, port forwarding, Kerberos) see :doc:`related documentation <lsst-login>`.
+For various suggestions on streamlining connections through the ``lsst-login`` nodes ("jump host" configuration, port forwarding, Kerberos) see :ref:`related documentation <lsst-login-connect>`.

 If you using an ``lsst-login`` node as a "jump host" and are authenticating to another server node using a Kerberos ticket from your local machine (workstation/laptop), you may not have a Kerberos ticket when you arrive on the second node.
 You may wish to configure ``GSSAPIDelegateCredentials yes`` in your local ``~/.ssh/config`` file in order to forward your Kerberos credentials to the second node and automatically create a ticket there upon connection.